PelionIoT/virtual-demo-for-pelion/README.md

 3. Point your web browser to [http://localhost:8888](http://localhost:8888) to access the user interface of the virtual device.

 4. Note the deviceID and find the device in your device list on the Pelion Device Management Portal.
-You can now browse resources and see the data updates from the virtual device in real time.
+You can now browse resources and see the data updates from the virtual device in real-time.

 Kill the demo with CTRL-C. The docker container running this instance of the demo will be suspended.
 You can choose to come back to this same container and resume it at a later date (the deviceID will be preserved), or you can issue a fresh `docker run` command to create a new device instance and a new device in your device directory.
 ```